aiyoub-a/Azure.Pipelines/README.md

 # Azure CI/CD Pipelines
-This is a sample to learn and test Azure DevOps CI/CD Pipelines.
+This is a sample web project created for learning how to migrate an asp.net core 6.0 application from local server to Azure cloud.

 # Status